bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2024-11-29-newsletter.md

   the UTXO set.
-He goes on to reference the recently-merged [ephemeral dust][news330 ed] PR that allows a single below-dust-threshold output in a zero-fee transaction provided a [child transaction][topic cpfp] immediately spends it.
+He goes on to reference the recently-merged [ephemeral dust][news330 ed] PR that allows a single below-dust-threshold output in a zero-fee transaction provided a [child transaction][topic cpfp] immediately spends it. {% assign timestamp="57:13" %}

-- [Why doesn't Bitcoin's PoW algorithm use a chain of lower-difficulty hashes?]({{bse}}124777) Pieter Wuille and Vojtěch Strnad describe the mining centralization pressure that would happen if the progress-free property of Bitcoin's mining was violated with such an approach.
+- [Why doesn't Bitcoin's PoW algorithm use a chain of lower-difficulty hashes?]({{bse}}124777) Pieter Wuille and Vojtěch Strnad describe the mining centralization pressure that would happen if the progress-free property of Bitcoin's mining was violated with such an approach. {% assign timestamp="1:01:47" %}

 - [Clarification on false value in Script]({{bse}}124673) Pieter Wuille specifies the three values that evaluate to false in Bitcoin
   Script: an empty array, an array of 0x00 bytes, and an array of 0x00 bytes with a 0x80 at the end.
-He notes that all other values are evaluated as true.
+He notes that all other values are evaluated as true. {% assign timestamp="1:04:38" %}

-- [What is this strange microtransaction in my wallet?]({{bse}}124744) Vojtěch Strnad explains the mechanics of an address poisoning attack and ways to mitigate such attacks.
+- [What is this strange microtransaction in my wallet?]({{bse}}124744) Vojtěch Strnad explains the mechanics of an address poisoning attack and ways to mitigate such attacks. {% assign timestamp="1:06:02" %}

-- [Are there any UTXOs that can not be spent?]({{bse}}124865) Pieter Wuille provides two examples of outputs that are unspendable regardless of the breaking of cryptographic assumptions: `OP_RETURN` outputs and outputs with a scriptPubKey longer than 10,000 bytes.
+- [Are there any UTXOs that can not be spent?]({{bse}}124865) Pieter Wuille provides two examples of outputs that are unspendable regardless of the breaking of cryptographic assumptions: `OP_RETURN` outputs and outputs with a scriptPubKey longer than 10,000 bytes. {% assign timestamp="1:09:04" %}

-- [Why was BIP34 not implemented via the coinbase tx's locktime or nSequence?]({{bse}}75987) Antoine Poinsot follows up to this older question to point out that the coinbase transaction's `nLockTime` value cannot be set to the current block height because the [locktime][topic timelocks] represents the last block at which a transaction is *invalid*.
+- [Why was BIP34 not implemented via the coinbase tx's locktime or nSequence?]({{bse}}75987) Antoine Poinsot follows up to this older question to point out that the coinbase transaction's `nLockTime` value cannot be set to the current block height because the [locktime][topic timelocks] represents the last block at which a transaction is *invalid*. {% assign timestamp="1:13:15" %}

 ## Releases and release candidates